Living in the Plastic Age: Commercial performance

+"Living in the Plastic Age" was less successful than its predecessor, "Video Killed the Radio Star", although it was still modestly successful, peaking at number 16 on the UK Singles Chart.
+The song also performed decently worldwide.
+In Belgium, the single charted at number 17 on the Ultratop 50 in Flanders.
+In France, the single charted at number 3 on the SNEP chart, and was the forty-fifth best-selling song of 1980 in France, with sales of under 350,000 units.
+In the Netherlands, the single charted at number 29 on the Dutch Single Top 100, and peaked two spots higher, at number 27, on the Dutch Top 40.
+In Spain, the single charted at number 18 on the AFYVE chart.
+In West Germany, the single charted at number 29 on the GfK Entertainment charts.

 Music video

 The Buggles also created an unusual, futuristic and illusion-like music video for the song.
 The video, directed by Russell Mulcahy, was only rarely shown on music channels but VH1 Classic occasionally airs the video.
 The music video for "Living in the Plastic Age" employed bright colours, harsh source lighting, much color keying, and provocative motifs (women in body paint portraying inanimate objects).
 Fine Print Magazine found the video to be unmemorable.
 It was also the 208th and second final video aired on MTV on its first day.

 The band also recorded a mimed performance of the song for Top of the Pops, originally broadcast on 24 January 1980, and a second performance 2 weeks later.

 Legacy

 Will Harris of PopMatters said, in a 2003 review of Supertramp's album Breakfast in America, that the song "Living in the Plastic Age” might've had a keyboard bit cribbed from "Fool's Overture".

-In 2004, the Buggles reunited (including Debi Doss, Linda Allen and Bruce Wooley) at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" in front of Prince Charles, Prince of Wales as part of a Prince's Trust charity concert celebrating Horn's career as a producer.
+A year later, in 2004, the Buggles reunited (including Debi Doss, Linda Allen and Bruce Wooley) at Wembley Arena to perform "Video Killed the Radio Star" and "The Plastic Age" in front of Prince Charles, Prince of Wales as part of a Prince's Trust charity concert celebrating Horn's career as a producer.
 French extreme metal band Carnival in Coal covered the song for their 2005 album Collection Prestige.

 The song was performed at a September 2010 Buggles reunion performance, billed as "The Lost Gig", that took place at Ladbroke Grove's Supperclub, Notting Hill, London.
 It was a fund raiser with all earnings going to the Royal Hospital for Neuro-disability.
 With the exception of "The Plastic Age" and "Video Killed the Radio Star", "The Lost Gig" saw the first live performances of all songs from The Age of Plastic.